 Which research designs have been used?

-This design is discussed here: https://en.wikipedia.org/wiki/Single-subject_design In this design, it is argued that if the research demonstrates common outcomes across multiple studies using different subjects and with a range of measures, then that the intervention is the probable factor leading to the outcomes.
-All the independent research on Arrowsmith show similar outcomes.
+This design is discussed here: https://en.wikipedia.org/wiki/Single-subject_design.
+In this design, it is argued that if the research demonstrates common outcomes across multiple studies using different subjects and with a range of measures, then the intervention is the probable factor leading to the outcomes.
+All the independent research on Arrowsmith shows similar outcomes.

 What are the statistics on research evaluating the Arrowsmith Program?